rowlandcoping/hopes-and-dreams/TESTING.md

 ![image](static/images/user-stories/hopes-logo.png)

 _"The site mission and purpose needs to be clearly stated to encourage sign-up.
 It needs to inspire people."_\
-The landing page includes a site description which alongside the imagary is designed to inspire curiosity
+The landing page includes a site description which alongside the imagary is designed to inspire curiosity.

 ![image](static/images/user-stories/hopes-intro.png)